-From records reviewed, it appears that Lynda called the Medical Society on September 21, 2004.
-Records from the Medical Society stated as follows: "Needs to speak to someone about a Dr she works for who is going off the deep end/She does not think he will kill himself/but maybe put himself out of business."
-A handwritten note on that same page said "left meg to call Dr. Tovani [sic], left office #" dated 9/23/04.
-Other notations on the page stated: "on staff Beebe, Sister and office mgr, Earl Bradley Pediatric in Lewis.
-In parenthesis, Manic Depressive, Diabet 400 In debt, not treated."
+From records reviewed, it appears that Barnes called the Medical Society on September 21, 2004.
+Records from the Medical Society stated as follows: "Needs to speak to someone about a Dr. she works for who is going off the deep end/She does not think he will kill himself/but maybe put himself out of business."
+A handwritten note on that same page said, "Left meg to call Dr. Tovani [sic], left office #" dated September 23, 2004.
+Other notations on the page stated: "on staff Beebe, Sister and office mgr, Earl Bradley Pediatric in Lewis."
+In parentheses was "Manic Depressive, Diabet 400 In debt, not treated."